 The MSI continues to support the Dream It Do It Virginia (DIDIVA) Network as a means of attracting people to advanced technology sectors such as manufacturing.
 The DIDIVA Network reached more than 7,000 students, parents, counselors and teachers, held three manufacturing technology summer camps and awarded more than $190,000 in training scholarships last year.
 This year, the DIDIVA Network expects to reach 10,000 students, every career and technical education teacher, 100 career coaches, 10,000 veterans, 10,000 dislocated workers and 10,000 visitors through its new Career Information System.

-The Virginia Manufacturers Association (VMA) and ECPI University (ECPI) founded the Manufacturing Skills Institute™ (MSI) in 2012.
+About MSI The Virginia Manufacturers Association (VMA) and ECPI University (ECPI) founded the Manufacturing Skills Institute™ (MSI) in 2012.
 The MSI provides relevant education and skills training for careers in advanced manufacturing by offering world-class training programs delivered by MSI and MSI education partner institutions.
 Through the partnership between industry and education, employers set the skill standards for MSI program offerings anywhere offered to ensure learning is linked to employment and career advancement opportunities.
 Employer-specific customized training can be provided onsite or at any MSI education partner location.
 Working learners advance their manufacturing technology knowledge and skills via OJT classes, classroom-based and online training offered by MSI and education partner faculty grounded in real word experience.
-For more information, go to www.manufacturingskillsinstitute.org

-, and our mission is to create the best business environment in the United States for world-class advanced technology businesses to manufacture and headquarter their businesses for maximum productivity and profitability.
+About VMA The VMA is the only statewide association exclusively dedicated to manufacturers and their network of service providers.
+Since 1922, the VMA has exclusively served as Industry’s Advocate™, and our mission is to create the best business environment in the United States for world-class advanced technology businesses to manufacture and headquarter their businesses for maximum productivity and profitability.
 The VMA also supports a broad array of business services and programs to help ensure that manufacturing companies can be productive, profitable and competitive in Virginia.
 Virginia’s more than 6,000 manufacturers employ more than 220,000 individuals, contribute $34 billion to the gross state product and account for more than 80 percent of the state’s exports to the global economy.
-For more information about the VMA, please visit www.vamanufacturers.com.